 We know what we should do – even simple things like getting exercise and eating healthily – and we continue to educate ourselves and become aware.
 So why do we act in ways that are sometimes completely against our own best interests?
 Why do we do things even when we know they will have negative consequences for our health and wellbeing?
-What is the reason for this self-sabotage?
+What is the reason for these self-sabotaging thoughts?

 Sometimes it almost feels as if it is something that is pre-programmed in us.
 Unhealthy habits don’t form overnight.
 They are the result of ongoing actions, choices, thought patterns and expectations.

 We will always be loyal to our subconscious beliefs, and if our subconscious belief is that we only deserve a certain level of happiness, health or success then we will be unlikely to reach past that.